dongwonlee-lab/mesic/README.md

 # TSIM: Two-Stage Imputation Method

+**NOTE** (22 May 2024): When using TOPMed Imputation Server v.2.0.0 with reference panel version r3, an imputation quality of 0.98 should be used for identifying high-quality SNPs.

 **NOTE** (24 April 2024): The TOPMed Imputation Server v1.6.6 (Minimac v4-1.0.2 for imputation, Eagle v2.4 for phasing, r2 for reference panel) was used for testing TSIM and generating all results in the paper (see below).
-Since completing our analyses, the TOPMed Imputation Server has been updated to v1.8.0 (Minimac _v4.1.6_ for imputation, Eagle v2.4 for phasing, _r3_ for reference panel).
+Since completing our analyses, the TOPMed Imputation Server has been updated to v2.0.0 (Minimac _v4.1.6_ for imputation, Eagle v2.4 for phasing, _r3_ for reference panel).
 We've found that the r2 filter for high-quality SNPs needs to be recalibrated for this updated reference panel and are currently working on that analysis.

 ![](tsim.png)